make-software/dao-contracts/docs-high-level/adding_new_contract.md

 #[derive(Instance)]
 pub struct FlipperContract {
-    value: Variable<bool>, // To use contract's storage, we need to wrap variables it in the Variable struct.
+    value: Variable<bool>, // To use contract's storage, we need to wrap variables in the Variable struct.
 }

 impl FlipperContractInterface for FlipperContract {